Advertiser Disclosure

 Refinance Your Car For Longer Term

-An extended loan term is another way to lower your car payment, even if you can’t qualify for a more competitive interest rate.
+A longer loan term will guarantee a lower car payment, even if you can’t qualify for a more competitive interest rate.
 Some lenders offer repayment periods of up to 84 months, which could reduce your payment by a sizable amount.
 But there’s a slight drawback: you’ll pay the lender more in interest over the life of the loan as they’ll have more time to collect from you.

 Apply For A Loan Modification